-However, some of the Elf on the Shelf inspiration that I’ve found on Google is weirdly scatological and downright disgusting.
+However, some of the Elf on the Shelf inspiration I’ve found on Google is weirdly scatological and downright disgusting.
 One photo shows two elves sitting on a toilet seat smeared with excrement, with the words “Needed a poo” scrawled on the lid with a soiled finger.
 Of course, the idea that elves would excrete anything other than perhaps rainbow-coloured sherbet or that they would work for Santa Claus and yet be unaware of basic toilet etiquette is utterly ridiculous.
 I’ve seen another picture of an elf urinating into bottles, which he’s selling on a lemonade stall.
 “Merry Christmas!
 Drink my piss!”
 Where’s the magic in that?!
 Still, I’m sure it clocked up several thousand likes, shares, retweets, upvotes, or whatever method of validation the parent’s drug of choice was.

 But for us, with our gentle, low-key, unshared efforts, we’ve now got just two more days to go.
-Two more days to rack our tired brains at the arse-end of the day to come up with a plan of action for a smirking toy.
+Two more days to rack our tired brains at the arse-end of the day to devise a plan of action for a smirking toy.
 The other day, my son marvelled at how Larry could move around the house while we were all sleeping, which warmed my cockles no end.
-And it’s certainly been worth getting an Elf on the Shelf just to watch our boys excitedly combing the house each morning.
+And it’s certainly been worth getting an Elf on the Shelf to watch our boys excitedly combing the house each morning.
 But when this Christmas has passed, and my wife and I congratulate ourselves on a job well done, one question remains: what the holy hell do we do with him next year?